 Great.
 How Do I Play?

 The great news here is that the rules are all available for free online so you can check it out yourself.
-But since you’re here already we’ll go over it for you.
+Also be sure to download the latest FAQ and Errata, and the November 2021 Updates files, which update a number of characters and other cards.

 To Me, My X-Men!